 As I was leaving the workshop, I saw many students stay back, hoping for some one-on-one time with Zena.
 She inspired us all, by giving us hope that we can all make a difference in the world if we work hard and believe in ourselves.
 Her art helped us to see that we could all be “activists” in our own way, with our own creative energy.

 For ten years, Eddie Kim has been producing machinima theater with his current and former students from the Pierrepont School in Connecticut.
-With machinima, artists manipulate video-game worlds to produce more-or-less cinematic sequences, usually to be shared online.
+With machinima, artists manipulate video-game worlds and their warzone hacks to produce more-or-less cinematic sequences, usually to be shared online, if you want to have a real gaming experience online you need to do online betting but first check this Betting Compare to chose the right place where to do it.
 Kim’s EK Theater is distinctive in that they produce live performances using video-game characters as puppets.
 Adding to the significant technical challenges, EK Theater draws on classical literature for its inspiration, retelling episodes from Ovid for example or adapting the Japanese ghost stories of Kwaidan.
 The company, which now includes middle schoolers as well as college students in its ranks, has drawn curiosity and acclaim while showing their work at venues such as the Brick in Brooklyn and the ART in Cambridge.

 Legendary, Maybe is Kim’s adaptation of Livy’s Ab Urbe Condita, a two-thousand-year-old, fragmentary history of Rome.
-Eddie’s version—based on his colleague Carrie Thomas’s new translation—stitches together a number of Livy’s episodes with particular attention to acts of heroism, a theme suited to both classical theater and video games.
-His adaptation’s abrupt shifts in story, place, and character are made even more startling as the production cuts across gaming platforms.
+Eddie’s version—based on his colleague Carrie Thomas’s new translation—stitches together a number of Livy’s episodes with particular attention to acts of heroism, a theme suited to both classical theater and video games, if you like this last ones you may be also interesting in online gambling . you can get info about gambling at https://eminetra.co.uk/igt-to-power-sports-betting-in-louisianas-largest-casino/664639/.
+His adaptation’s abrupt shifts in story, place, and character are made even more startling as the production cuts across gaming and even on casino platforms.
 As Rome is alternately protected and seized—the details of Livy’s plot were a bit of blur for me—the image vocabulary departs from the initial faux-mytho-classical World of Warcraft.
 On a Cold War base in Call of Duty: Black Ops there is an execution scene, and more lightheartedly, Mario’s full-screen mouth is pulled and stretched to ventrilloquize narration.